Physics-Informed Convolutional Transformer for Predicting Volatility Surface: Experiments and Analysis

 \subsection{Implementation}

 Because the PINN model attempts to approximate the universal volatility function from daily data points, it was trained more extensively than the other models.
 The batch size was chosen to be significantly larger because the inputs sampled were not tensors representing the daily volatility surface, as in the other models, but vectors corresponding to each point on the surface.
-It was trained for two cycles of $1,000$ epochs each via transfer learning.
+It was trained for two cycles of 1,000 epochs each via transfer learning.
 The convolution-based models and PI-ConvTF were configured such that the past $10$ days were used to predict the data for the $11^{th}$ day.
 The configuration details of all models are listed in Table \ref{table:1}.

 Note that the architecture settings used here are those that recorded the peak performance according to our experiments.
+We conducted an empirical grid search over each hyperparameter, testing epochs in the range [50, 100, 150], batch sizes in [16, 32, 64], and initial learning rates in [1e-4, 0.001, 0.01].
+For the PINN model, we used epochs in the range [500, 1000] for each training cycle and tested batch sizes of [128, 256].
+For other hyperparameters that are more model-specific, we adhered to the configurations presented in the original papers where these architectures were introduced in \citep{shi2015convolutional}, \citep{lin2020selfattention}, \citep{liu2021convtransformer}.
 For the SA-ConvLSTM model, the query channels and key tensors were all set to eight, and the lambda value was 0.1 for PI-ConvTF.
 All models performed the best when using only a single layer.
 A learning rate scheduling was adopted based on the validation loss (also calculated by MAPE) decrease between epochs.
 Although the training was thoroughly conducted for the number of epochs denoted in Table \ref{table:1}, the weights for the result analysis were taken from the epoch with the lowest validation loss.